polkadot-developers/polkadot-docs/infrastructure/staking-mechanics/offenses-and-slashes.md

 ## Offenses

 Polkadot is a public permissionless network.
 As such, it has a mechanism to disincentivize offenses and incentivize good behavior.
-You can review the [parachain protocol](https://wiki.polkadot.network/docs/learn-parachains-protocol#parachain-protocol){target=\_blank} to better understand the terminology used to describe offenses.
-Polkadot validator offenses fall into two categories, invalid votes and equivocations.
+You can review the [parachain protocol](https://wiki.polkadot.network/docs/learn-parachains-protocol#parachain-protocol){target=\_blank} to understand better the terminology used to describe offenses.
+Polkadot validator offenses fall into two categories: invalid votes and equivocations.

 ### Invalid Votes